 MCFAs boost your metabolism by creating a thermogenic (or calorie-burning) effect where it burns more calories at an accelerated rate to produce more heat.

-First, your metabolism uses up calories from other nutrients before turning to fatty tissues for more calories to burn.
+First, your metabolism uses up calories from your food intake before turning to your fatty tissues for more calories to burn.
 Hence, you're able to burn unwanted fat faster than you can imagine.
 While MCFAs are at work, you'll feel warmer (particularly in a cold environment) and full of vitality, mentally and physically for up to 24 hours.

 But it's not like caffeine.
 If you're a caffeine addict, you're no stranger to the perk-up feeling after your regular dose of caffeinated coffee, tea or soft drinks.
 Such effect is like taking roller coaster since the "high" feeling often lasts for a couple of hours only.